Hats Off to our 2023 departmental award winners!

 We would like to express our deepest thanks to Dr. Robert F. Gagel for his generosity in establishing the Robert F. Gagel/Margo Cox Endowment Fund and the Professor Wolfgang Fleischhauer Scholarship.

-The Undergraduate Project Award in German was won by Amita Kharabe, who is double majoring in German and Microbiology, for her impressive web project entitled Modernes Deutsch: COVID-19 Sprache.
+The Undergraduate Project Award in German was won by Adam Rahl, who is double majoring in German and Biochemistry, for his impressive one-act script, a modernization of Frank Wedekind’s Frühlings Erwachen, orginally published in 1891.

-This year’s Graduate Associate Service Award went to Ann-Sophie Roehm, who was nominated for her strong leadership of the GGSA (Germanic Graduate Student Association) and her dedicated and dynamic service as lead coordinator for the German 1101 GTA group.
-Ann-Sophie was selected as the 2022-23 Max Kade Dissertation Fellow and will continue working on her dissertation next year.
+This year’s Distinguished Teaching Award in GLL went to Josh Kramer, who was nominated for his dedicated service to our undergraduate students in German language courses.
+Josh was also selected as the 2023-24 Max Kade Dissertation Fellow and will continue working on his dissertation next year.

 Congratulations to our departmental award recipients and thank you to everyone who came out to show their support!